Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$

-We use two strategies, the constructor (see Definition \ref{Def:constructor}) and (L) condition (see Definition \ref{Def:lcondition}).
-The idea of the constructor for reductive case was introduced by T.Kobayashi \cite{kob89}, and the following conjecture remains open. \begin{conj}[{\cite[Conjecture 3.3.10]{KY}}] If the homogeneous space $G/H$ of reductive type admits compact Clifford--Klein forms, that is, $G/H$ admits a reductive constructor. \end{conj}
+To prove this theorem, we use two strategies, the constructors (see Definition \ref{Def:constructor}) and intermediate syndetic hulls (see Definition \ref{Def:LSH}).
+The idea of the constructor for reductive case was introduced by T. Kobayashi (\cite{kob89}), and the following conjecture remains open. \begin{conj}[{\cite[Conjecture 3.3.10]{KY}}] If a homogeneous space $G/H$ of reductive type admits compact Clifford--Klein forms, then $G/H$ admits a reductive constructor, that is, there exists a subgroup $L$ which is reductive in $G$ and acts properly and cocompactly on $G/H$. \end{conj}

-Remark that the conjecture above does not assert that for a compact Clifford--Klein form $\Gamma\bs G/H$ of a homogeneous space $G/H$ of reductive type, there exists a reductive constructor $L$ containing $\Gamma$ cocompactly.
-In this paper, Clifford--Klein form $\Gamma\bs G/H$ is called {\it standard} \cite{KK16} if there exists a connected subgroup $L$ containing $\Gamma$ and acting on $G/H$ properly.
-In some cases, we can obtain a non-standard compact Clifford--Klein form by deforming standard one(see \cite{goldman},\cite{kob98}).
+Remark~that the conjecture above does not assert that for a compact Clifford--Klein form $\Gamma\bs G/H$ of a homogeneous space $G/H$ of reductive type, there exists a reductive constructor $L$ containing $\Gamma$ cocompactly.
+A Clifford--Klein form $\Gamma\bs G/H$ is {\it standard} (\cite{KK16}) if $\Gamma$ contained in some reductive subgroup $L$ of $G$ acting properly on $X$.
+In some cases, we obtain a non-standard compact Clifford--Klein form by deforming standard one (see \cite{goldman,kob98}).

 We show the assumption `reductive type' in this conjecture is crucial by showing a `solvable analogue' of the conjecture does not hold (Example \ref{ex:ceforkobconj}).\\